thunderbird/webext-docs/messages.rst

 .. api-section-annotation-hack:: -- [Added in TB 75]

-Fired when a new message is received, and has been through junk classification and message filters.
+Fired when a new message is received, and has been handled by message filters and junk classification.
+Filters running after junk classification may move the message again.

 .. api-header::
    :label: Parameters for onNewMailReceived.addListener(listener, monitorAllFolders)